 Horses who share a sweet tooth with their riders or trainers may have a problem, especially if they have a weakness for candies like M&Ms. Theobromine and caffeine (both found in chocolate) were detected in urine samples collected from research horses given 20 peanut M&M chocolates daily for eight days.
 These studies were conducted because a trainer claimed this must have been the source of the caffeine in his horse’s sample.

-Horse owners view with some humor their animals strange eating habits and take delight in a horse that will eat candy from their hand or drink from their soft drink can, but are dismayed later when the horse is tested only to find their innocent act resulted in positive drug test due to some substance present in the snack or drink.
+Horse owners view with some humor their animals strange eating habits such as loving residue from organic winemaking and take delight in a horse that will eat candy from their hand or drink from their soft drink can, but are dismayed later when the horse is tested only to find their innocent act resulted in a positive drug test due to some substance present in the snack or drink.

 It is now known that feeding your horse chocolate can cause him to register positive for the presence of caffeine.
 Chocolate also contains theobromine, which is a stimulant that will show positive in a drug test.
 Aside from a positive drug test, these may affect the horse himself, in enough quantity.

 Then there was the case of the horse who had a taste for licorice and jellybeans and one day was not well after a lesson.
 A few hours later he was being rushed to surgery for colic.
 The veterinarian explained that these treats can cause a lot of gas, and with the increase of gases, the bowel became twisted.